Tim Sheehy (ice hockey)

+Timothy Kane Sheehy (born September 3, 1948) is a Canadian-American ice hockey player.

+Early life

-Timothy Kane Sheehy (born September 3, 1948) is a Canadian born American ice hockey player.
-Sheehy played Minnesota high school hockey for International Falls before joining the Boston College men's ice hockey team.
+Sheehy was born in Fort Frances, Ontario.
+He played hockey at Falls High School before joining the Boston College Eagles men's ice hockey team.
 Sheehy, who has dual citizenship, also played for the American national team 1969 and 1971 World Championships as well as the 1972 Winter Olympic Games, where he won a silver medal.

-Playing career
+Career

 Sheehy was signed by the World Hockey Association's New England Whalers after the Olympics and later also played 433 games for the WHA Edmonton Oilers and Birmingham Bulls before moving on to the National Hockey League where he played a total of 27 games for the Detroit Red Wings and Hartford Whalers before retiring from professional hockey in 1980.

 Sheehy was inducted into the United States Hockey Hall of Fame in 1997.

+Personal life

-Sheehy is the nephew of legendary National Football League player Bronko Nagurski.
-His younger brother Neil Sheehy also played in the NHL.
+Sheehy is the nephew of National Football League player Bronko Nagurski.
+His younger brother, Neil Sheehy, also played in the NHL.